christopher-gomez/tiles.js/src/Components/Docs/markdown/grid.md

 <div class='description'>
 A wrapper class for HexGrid and SqrGrid.
 Used to encapsulate all Grid properties and methods in one generic Grid object.<br/><br/>
 This object represents a grid in virtual space, it is <i>not</i> the grid of 3D tiles that is rendered, but rather a collection of Cells in a hash table and some grid math operations.
 The Map class uses a Grid to render Cells as tiles at their respective coordinates.<br><br>
-You should <b>not</b> be using the Grid object too often, if you are, maybe the Map should do it instead?
 </div>

 ## Constructor